-For a new student, life can be a whirlwind — a flurry of new people, new classes, and new ideas.
+For an incoming student, life can be a whirlwind — a flurry of new people, new classes, and new ideas.

 The Library at a glance

-Moffitt Library, located in the heart of campus, is a hub of undergraduate activity that fosters collaboration and innovation, with spaces to create, study, and even nap.
+Moffitt Library, located in the heart of campus, is a hub for undergraduates that fosters collaboration and innovation, with spaces to create, study, and even nap.
 (Note: Moffitt is closed from January through August 2022 for seismic upgrades.)

-Some libraries collect materials devoted to specific fields, from anthropology and art history to music and mathematics.
-Others, such as the East Asian Library, collect materials in languages from around the world.
+Some of Berkeley’s libraries collect materials devoted to specific fields, including art history, music, and mathematics.
+Others, such as the C. V. Starr East Asian Library, collect materials in languages from around the world.

 How do I check out materials?

 Your Cal 1 Card is your library card and lets you borrow library materials.

 Believe it or not, undergraduate students can have a total of 100 items checked out at a time, and grad students and postdocs can check out 200 items.

 The Library makes it easy for you to get help with your research, no matter what the topic.

 Use our 24/7 chat service, reach out via email, or make a 30-minute appointment with a librarian.
 You can also schedule a consultation with a subject librarian (see a list here) by email or through the appointment link.